top of page

 *Taking breaks from social media, the news, etc (we we’re meant to know about every little thing happening in the wold; it’s very hard on our nervous system, so it’s important to limit the time spent viewing these things)

 *cold showers/cold plunging (I hesitated to put this on the list, because I have mixed feeling about cold plunging.
 If you have Mast Cell Activation Syndrome, extreme temperatures can make your symptoms worse.
 Cold plunging is all the rage right now, but I DO NOT believe in one-size-fits-all approaches.
 We are all different, so what works for one might not work for another.
-I personally believe a long plunge in the cold can be potentially harmful for some, so it’s best to get in-and-out very quickly, or to end your shower with lukewarm water, not ice-cold water.
+I personally believe a long plunge in the cold can be potentially harmful for some, so it’s best to get in-and-out very quickly, or to start gently (like ending your hot shower with lukewarm water, not ice-cold water, or splashing cold water on just your face, etc).
 If you plan on experimenting with cold showers/cold plunging, please exercise extreme caution.
-There are plenty of other ways to stimulate the vagus nerve, that don’t include the possibility of causing more stress to your body, especially if you're already extra sensitive to things.
+There are plenty of other ways to stimulate the vagus nerve, that don’t include the possibility of causing more stress to your body, if you’re already extra sensitive to things.
+For women, it’s best to avoid cold/plunging when you’re on your cycle, as well.

 I'd love to hear from you!
 What are some of your favorite ways to stimulate your vagus nerve and calm your nervous system?